jalvaradoas39/distance-converter/README.md

 The program uses a conversion rate where 1 inch is equal to 2.54 centimeters.

 ## What I Learned
-This assignment introduced me to several Swing GUI components and concepts in Java that were new and very helpful to understand.
+This assignment introduced me to several Swing GUI components and concepts in Java that were very helpful to understand.
 Here are a few key points I learned:

 - **Swing GUI Components**: I became familiar with using `JTextField`, `JLabel`, `JButton`, `JFrame`, `JTable`,`JFileChooser`, and other components in the Swing library to create an interactive graphical interface.
 Understanding how to use these components was essential to build a user-friendly application.